hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red_gui-branch.md

 Sorry, yes I found it.

 [17:50:32](#_pSURv_cmI9lzXkpqU8r1Q4opNxm3wJ_EZ9WAYeQcBI) <luce80>:
-It is called `tabs` (plural) but it seems to work only for one `integer!` , perhaps with a special kind of integers sequnce ? Ì†æÌ¥î
+It is called `tabs` (plural) but it seems to work only for one `integer!` , perhaps with a special kind of integers sequnce ? ü§î

 [17:51:20](#3sAi6HS34Lxg9vkm5-MkEE33RRrmldTLId07zcGT-3U) <hiiamboris>:
 right, sorry, it was another issue that crossed my memory